renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 Named South-Vintner in Common but dubbed "the prince" by the city-folk, South-Vintner is the mayor of the Southlander's Market.
 The young scion of a wealthy family further south, it's widely (and correctly) held that it's more wealth than competence that got him his office.
-Even so, he isn't a bad person; he's honest, hard-working and insightful—even if isn't perhaps a natural leader.
+Even so, he isn't a bad person; he's honest, hard-working and insightful — even if isn't perhaps a natural leader.
 He's working hard to prove himself.

 South-Vintner can provide the party with resources and support.